Browse by Medical Category

 How I (the caregiver) am coping (and concerns about other life stressors I am facing as a caregiver): Please call Clinical Social Worker Laura Dickman, LICSW at 617-726-8187.

-Proton radiation is a type of radiation that is unique in that it can be customized to maximize the dose to the tumor while minimizing the dose to normal structures.
+Proton radiation is unique in that it can be customized to maximize the radiation dose to the tumor while minimizing the dose to normal structures.
 For that reason, it is especially advantageous for treating pediatric patients by targeting the tumor while minimizing radiation to nearby growing healthy tissue.
 Read more about the science of proton radiation therapy here.
 In certain cases, your child’s pediatric radiation oncologist may decide that photon radiation is more advantageous for your child’s treatment.

 For short term accommodation information (1 week or less), please visit our overnight accommodations list.
 Some common short term housing options include MGH Beacon House & Annex, Hospitality Homes, and nearby hotels, all of which are listed on the overnight accommodations list.

-For further housing assistance, please feel free to contact our American Cancer Society Patient Navigator, Greta Gaeta, at 617-643-1742.
+For further housing assistance, please contact our American Cancer Society Patient Navigator, Greta Gaeta, at 617-643-1742.

-When you visit MGH’s Proton Therapy Center, you and your child will meet your child’s pediatric radiation oncologist, as well as other members of the treating team, such as our radiation oncology fellow/resident, one of our pediatric oncologists, our pediatric neurologist, one of our pediatric nurses, and our social worker and child life specialist.
+When you visit MGH’s Proton Therapy Center, you and your child will meet the pediatric radiation oncologist and other members of the treating team, such as our radiation oncology fellow/resident, a pediatric oncologist, a pediatric nurse, our pediatric neurologist, and our social worker and child life specialist.
 Your child will also have a CT simulation for radiation planning to design accurate radiation treatments, and other appointments for laboratory, radiology, or supportive services to help us comprehensively care for your child.

 Here is a sample new patient schedule: